openenergysolutions/openfmb.docs/docs/adapter/protocol-plugins/modbus/client.md

 - `response_timeout_ms`: timeout value in milliseconds for responses
 - `always-write-multiple-registers`: when set to `true`, even if only a single register must be written, a "Write Multiple Registers" (0x10) is used.
-- `auto_polling`: when deciding what polling requests are needed to get all the necessary values, this parameter configures the number of unnecessary values we are willing to accept for the benefit of fewer Modbus requests.
+- `auto_polling`: When deciding what polling requests are needed to get all the necessary values, this parameter configures the number of unnecessary values you are willing to accept for the benefit of fewer Modbus requests.
 A value of `0` means absolutely no unnecessary registers will be polled.
     - `auto_polling.max_bit_gaps`: maximum number of unnecessary bits that can be read when polling for coils and discrete inputs.